MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

 > [!NOTE]
 > Although Azure Information Protection includes a [connector](../deploy-use/deploy-rms-connector.md) that supports File Classification Infrastructure, that solution supports native protection only—for example, Office files.
 >
-> To support all file types with Windows Server file classification infrastructure, you must use the PowerShell **AIP** module, as documented in this article.
-The Azure Information Protection cmdlets, like the Azure Information Protection client, support generic protection as well as native protection, which means that multiple file types can be protected.
+> To support multiple file types with Windows Server file classification infrastructure, you must use the PowerShell **AzureInformationProtection** module, as documented in this article.
+The Azure Information Protection cmdlets, like the Azure Information Protection client, support generic protection as well as native protection, which means that file types other than Office documents can be protected.
 For more information, see [File types supported by the Azure Information Protection client](client-admin-guide-file-types.md) from the Azure Information Protection client admin guide.

 The instructions that follow are for Windows Server 2012 R2 or Windows Server 2012.
 If you run other supported versions of Windows, you might need to adapt some of the steps for differences between your operating system version and the one documented in this article.